 An ingrown toenail is one of the most common toenail problems.
-It happens when the toenail curves downward and grows into the surrounding skin, and it usually affects the big toe.
+It happens when the toenail curves downward and grows into the surrounding skin and it most often affects the big toe.
 If left untreated, irritation can give way to pain and, eventually, infection.
 The best way to prevent complications is to treat ingrown toenails promptly.

-Make yourself a foot bath with warm water and gentle soap.
-Some people choose to add Epsom salt to the bath for added relief.
-Soaking your foot in warm water for 15 to 20 minutes a three to four times a day in warm water can help to keep the area clean, warding off infection.
-It will also soften the skin and toenail, making it easier to lift the toenail away from the skin.
+Make yourself a foot bath with warm water and gentle, unscented soap.
+Some people choose to add Epsom salts for more relief.
+Soaking your foot in warm water for 15 to 20 minutes a three to four times a day can help keep the area clean, warding off infection.
+It will also soften the skin and nail, making it easier to lift the toenail out and away.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.